I Bought My New Home, Fingers Crossed, having No Job!

 - I was not working, had no job when my loan was finally approved

-- I didn’t find a job until months after we finally got the house
+- I didn’t find a job until months after we finally got the house and moved in

 It all Turned Out Fine in the End

 Now, some 30 years later we are still living in that house.
 The children have all grown up and moved away.
 We bought another house some years ago for income.
 And believe it or not, I’m retired and still have the itching to buy another house or two.
-I know more now, so let’s give it another try.
+I know more now, so I will give it another try.

 I am working on a way to get another house (to flip) using no money of my own.
 It’s something new I just found out about yesterday.
 I’m waiting for answers from my email questions.
 Even if this lead turns out to be a dead end I have other options to get another house.
 Will Charles ever stop this real estate nonsense?